• Broken in footwear. Must be good for walking.

 • Plate, bowl, fork, spoon and net bag to hold them (similar to a laundry bag)

-• Cook pot with a bail handle Will be used for cooking food and boiling water in the field, so don’t get one that’s too small (because it’s a pain to boil drinking water a pint at a time).
+• Cook pot with a bail handle Will be used for cooking food and boiling water in the field, so don’t get one that’s too small (because it’s a pain to boil drinking water a thimble at a time).
 The link below is to a pail that many have used with us over the years, but there are lots of options for an individual 2-quart pail.